lischetzke/Quasarr/README.md

 ## JDownloader

-1. Run JDownloader and connect it to the My JDownloader service.
+1. Ensure your running JDownloader is connected to the My JDownloader service.
 2. Provide your [My‑JDownloader‑Credentials](https://my.jdownloader.org) to Quasarr during the setup process.

 > - Consider setting up a fresh JDownloader before you begin.